resourceguru/api-docs/endpoints/bookings.md

 id | integer | Unique identifier for a Booking. client_id | integer | Unique identifier of the Client this Booking is for.
 (Can be `null`) project_id | integer | Unique identifier of the Project this Booking is for.
-(Can be `null`) notes | string | Notes for this Booking. details | string | Extra details about this Booking. start_date | string | Start date for the booking. end_date | string | End date for the booking.
+(Can be `null`) notes | string |Extra details about this Booking. details | string | Extra details about this Booking. start_date | string | Start date for the booking. end_date | string | End date for the booking.